This Road Trip McCloud Mt. Shasta adventure begins at the intersection of Highways 89 and 299 heading north to Mt. Shasta.

 We travel this route frequently to avoid I-5 coming home from points north and Oregon.
 The real attraction is Mt.
 Shasta looming in your face, the seemingly boundless forests, the town of McCloud, and the variety of recreational opportunities along the way.
 At the intersection, you will take 89 towards Mt.
 Shasta.
 About four miles ahead, on the left is Clark Creek Dr. This will take you to the Pit River, another of California’s Blue Ribbon streams for native trout.

 We found an informative video on the Pit River; you may enjoy it.
-About a mile in you come to the Pacific Gas & Electric (PG&E) damn that creates Lake Britton.
-Drive over the damn and take Forest Rte.
+About a mile in you come to the Pacific Gas & Electric (PG&E) dam that creates Lake Britton.
+Drive over the dam and take Forest Rte.
 37N06 or, if unmarked, the first main road to your left.
 This is mostly gravel, but a decent road for access to the Pit River.
 From here on down to Lake Shasta, the river is controlled by PG&E with a series of powerhouses (Pit 4 & 5).
 Fishing is very good, but access can be tough.
 Be aware that you are in a very remote area so come prepared.

 The river is a tough wade with no flat spots and bowling ball like rocks.
 Zip your pockets; take a wading staff and better yet, a PFD (personnel floatation device) for safety.
 You will catch trout and you will get wet.
 The forest service road can be followed all the way to Big Bend and then on pavement back out to Highway 299 between Burney and Redding.